 Should You Buy Ether?

 According to DeWaal, there are several reasons to consider investing in the Ethereum network.
-“First, it has value and uses as a virtual currency; second, the Ethereum blockchain may become more appealing when it migrates to the new protocol; and third, demand for ETH may increase as more people use Ethereum distributed apps,” he says.
+“First, it has value and is used as a virtual currency; second, it may become more desirable when the Ethereum blockchain migrates to the new protocol; and third, as more people use Ethereum distributed apps, demand for ETH may rise,” he says.

 Aside from buying Ether directly, you may try investing in companies that are developing Ethereum-based apps.
 You may also invest in a professional investment fund like the Bitwise Ethereum Fund or Grayscale Ethereum Trust if you want help managing your money, albeit these are presently only available to accredited investors.

 Consider speaking with a financial advisor about the hazards of investing in Ether or other cryptocurrencies before making any large investments.
 Even if you believe in Ethereum's promise, make sure it's money you can afford to lose, given the extreme risk and volatility in this market.

 You May be Interested in: